adomani/Syllabus/MA4N1/instructions_for_new_project.md

 #  Creating a new project depending on `Mathlib`

-##  Using the new VSCode `Lean 4` extension
+##  Using the VSCode `Lean 4` extension

-As of very recently (late October 2023), the Lean4 VSCode extension may take care of most of the steps that would require using the command-line!
+The Lean4 VSCode extension takes care of most of the steps that would require using the command-line!
-Here is a sequence of steps that might get Lean installed on your computer and a project depending on `Mathlib` running.
+Here is a sequence of steps that should get Lean installed on your computer and a project depending on `Mathlib` running.

 * Install [VSCode](https://code.visualstudio.com/).